Vought XF5U

 The Vought XF5U "Flying Flapjack" was an experimental U.S. Navy fighter aircraft designed by Charles H. Zimmerman for Vought during World War II.
-This unorthodox design consisted of a flat, somewhat disc-shaped body (hence its name) serving as the lifting surface.
-Two piston engines buried in the body drove propellers located on the leading edge at the wingtips.
+This unorthodox design consisted of a flat, somewhat disc-shaped body (resembling a flying flapjack/pancake, hence its nickname) serving as the lifting surface.
+Two piston engines buried in the body drove propellers located on the leading edge, at the wingtips.

 Design and development

 A developed version of the original V-173 prototype, the XF5U-1 was a larger aircraft.
 Of all-metal construction, it was almost five times heavier, with two 1,400 hp (1,193 kW) Pratt & Whitney R-2000 radial engines.
 The configuration was designed to create a low aspect ratio aircraft with low takeoff and landing speeds but high top speed.
 The aircraft was designed to keep the low stall speed and high angle of attack from the V-173 prototype while providing for better pilot visibility, cockpit comfort, less vibration, and provisions to install armament.
 This included a cockpit redesign moving the cockpit from the leading edge of the wing to a nose nacelle that extended further in front of the leading edge.
 The arrestor hook was changed to a dorsal hook that would diminish the drag from the apparatus.